 If you become injured or are no longer able to join us for Grandma’s Marathon weekend you may transfer your entry to another person for $26.95 + transaction fee (NOTE: The person you transfer the entry fee to will pay this fee).
 No transfers will be accepted after April 1, 2017.

 IMPORTANT: This is the ONLY authorized way to transfer your entry to another person.

 Running under another person’s name is strictly prohibited and will result in disqualification and jeopardize your participation in future Grandma’s Marathon events.
 Entry fees are non-refundable.
 If you choose to transfer your entry to another person, you are responsible for arranging payment for the entry with the person you are transferring it to.

 To transfer your entry, log into your Race Roster account.
-Once logged in, select the green “Transfer” button on the right hand side of your screen, and follow the prompts.
+Once logged in, select the ‘Transfer Request’ button on the left side of your dashboard screen and follow the prompts.”

 I was not officially accepted into the race.
 Can I run the marathon/half marathon/5K anyway?

 No. Only officially registered participants, volunteers and race officials are allowed on the Grandma’s Marathon, the Garry Bjorklund Half Marathon and William A. Irvin 5K race courses.
 If you do not have an official race number, volunteer T-shirt or race official credential you will be asked to leave the course.

 Can I switch from the marathon to the half marathon?